nhsconnect/Digital-Child-Health/Generation/Profile.Conditions/CareConnect-DCH-Condition-1.md

-This Condition resource records detailed information about conditions or diagnoses recognised by a clinician, with further constraints applied to support Conditions within the scope of  a Child Health event.
+This Condition resource records detailed information about conditions or diagnoses recognised by a clinician, with further constraints applied within the scope of a Child Health event.